In Touch networks Ltd and it’s trading styles is committed to ensuring that your privacy is protected.

 - Targeting / advertising cookies: these cookies collect information about your internet browsing habits in order to make advertising and marketing more relevant to you and your interests (both on this website and other websites).

 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 For more information about how to do this, and about cookies in general, you can visit www.allaboutcookies.org.
 Removing or blocking cookies may prevent you from taking full advantage of the website.
 Please note that certain cookies may be set as soon as you visit our website, but you can remove them using your browser settings.

 Does our website contain links to other sites and who is responsible for the data collected by those sites?

-We may need to change this policy from time to time to ensure that it accurately reflects the ways in which we process your personal data.
+We may need to change this Privacy Notice from time to time to ensure that it accurately reflects the ways in which we process your personal data.
 Any changes will be posted on this webpage.
 Please check this page from time to time so that you aware of the ways in which we process your personal data.
-This policy was last updated on July 9th 2017.